Why is Alzheimer’s with Lewy Bodies Different from Classic Alzheimer’s?

 Therefore, identifying multiple pathologies in AD is important to treatment decisions and clinical trial recruitment.

 "Our findings suggest that non-Alzheimer's disease pathological diagnoses play an important role in the clinical phenotype of early-onset Alzheimer's disease with potentially significant implications for clinical practice and clinical trials design."
-(Ref.5)
+Reference

-SYNTap Test has demonstrated through internal studies to detect > 94% of AD-LBV CSF samples confirmed at autopsy.
+SAAmplify-ɑSYN Test has demonstrated through internal studies to detect > 94% of AD/DLB CSF samples confirmed at autopsy.

-Notably, the SYNTap Test detected the presence of misfolded a-Synuclein in CSF from a clinically diagnosed AD patient 10 years before the autopsy identified the presence of Lewy Bodies.
+Notably, the SYNTap Test (now SAAmplify-ɑSYN) detected the presence of misfolded a-synuclein in CSF from a clinically diagnosed AD patient 10 years before the autopsy identified the presence of Lewy bodies.

 Similar results were observed in a confirmatory research study performed with the University of California, San Diego (UCSD) using CSF collected prior to autopsy (n=64), as well as CSF collected postmortem (n=32).
 None of the CSF samples from 36 patients who had no brain Lewy bodies at autopsy tested positive.
-During our Clinical Validation, the SYNTap Test detected the presence of misfolded a-synuclein aggregates – the key component of Lewy Bodies, with a very high sensitivity of 87.3% and a specificity of 97.2%.
+During our clinical validation, the SYNTap Test (now SAAmplify-ɑSYN) detected the presence of misfolded a-synuclein aggregates – the key component of Lewy bodies, with a very high sensitivity of 87.3% and a specificity of 97.2%.

-Download the SYNTap Test Specification Sheet for details.
+Download the SAAmplify-ɑSYN Test Specification Sheet for details.